hamburg-catholics/hamburg-catholics.github.io/sacraments.md

 ## Anointing of the sick
 Anointing of the sick is available to parishioners who are nearing the end of their life, struggling with chronic illness, or coping with extreme emotional illness.
 To request to be anointed at the parish, at the hospital, or in your home, please contact Fr.
-Rey at [ritchille.salinas@erzbistum-hamburg.org](mailto:ritchille.salinas@erzbistum-hamburg.org) or 0151 65178120.
+Rey at [Vencent.Bahian@erzbistum-hamburg.de](mailto:Vencent.Bahian@erzbistum-hamburg.de) or 0151 65178120.

 ## Sacramental Documents
 If you would like a copy of a certificate for a sacrament that has taken place in the past, please contact the secretary of Sankt Elisabeth, Frau Stephania Trost at 040 696 3838 70 or [pfarrei@heiliggeist.org](mailto:pfarrei@heiliggeist.org).